 Academies will also aim to cover these areas in their training programmes, and to make staff aware that there is also guidance on all these areas on their local Safeguarding Children's Board website.

-More information on Specific Safeguarding issues can be found in Appendix 8:
+More information on Specific Safeguarding issues can be found in Appendix 9:

 - Bullying, including cyberbullying.

 - Domestic violence.

 - FGM.

 - County Lines.

 - Child sex exploitation.

-- Peer on Peer abuse.
+- Child-on-Child abuse.

 - Drugs.

 - Fabricated or induced illness.

 - Faith abuse.

 - Gangs and youth violence.

 - Gender-based violence/violence against women and girls (VAWG).

 - Mental health.

 - Private fostering.

 - Preventing radicalisation.

 - Sexting.

-- Teenage relationship abuse.
+- Abuse in intimate personal relationships (sometimes known as teenage relationship abuse).

 - Trafficking.

-Allegations of abuse made against other pupils.
+Allegations of abuse made against other pupils